We’re excited to announce the schedule for the upcoming USAAAO year!

 The USAAAO team is entirely self-funded and does not receive any support from the United States government.
 Donations to the team are welcomed via GoFundMe at https://www.gofundme.com/usa-ioaa2018.
 We need all the help we can get to send our team to the competition!

 Cheer on Team USA as they compete in the 12th IOAA in China from November 3rd to 11th!
 Six students from all around the US will be traveling to China for the next week to compete against top students from other countries.
-You can learn more about Team USA here!
+You can learn more about USA Astronomy and Astrophysics team here!

 Please also consider contributing to our gofundme campaign <https://www.gofundme.com/usa-ioaa2018>!
 We need all the help we can get to send our team to the competition!